Netrunner-Academy/netrunner.academy/src/content/docs/cpu-security/cpu-security.md

 >
 > [source](https://edc.intel.com/content/www/us/en/design/ipla/software-development-platforms/client/platforms/alder-lake-desktop/12th-generation-intel-core-processors-datasheet-volume-1-of-2/006/indirect-branch-tracking/)

+### Intel Partner Security Engine (IPSE)

+The [Intel Partner Security Engine (IPSE)](https://community.intel.com/t5/Blogs/Tech-Innovation/Client/Intel-Partner-Security-Engine/post/1661658) is responsible for creating a root of trust within a given system, and meeting Microsoft Pluton's security requirements.

 ## AMD

 AMD is unfortunately not good at communicating the security features of their processors.
 As such, information on AMD processors might be more limited than Intel processors.

+### Pluton

+Ryzen 6000 series pioneered Pluton capabilities as seen in [the NIST certification](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4880).

 ### Shadow Stack

 AMD has very little public information about their shadow stack implementation.
 However, [based on firmware release notes](https://www.amd.com/en/resources/support-articles/release-notes/RN-RYZEN-CHIPSET-6-10-17-152.html) we can confirm that AMD Ryzen 3000 series and newer have shadow stack support.

+## Qualcomm

+### ARM Pointer Authentication

+Qualcomm utilizes [ARM pointer authentication version 8.3](https://www.qualcomm.com/content/dam/qcomm-martech/dm-assets/documents/pointer-auth-v7.pdf) to implement [control-flow integrity (CFI)](https://en.wikipedia.org/wiki/Control-flow_integrity).

+### Secure Boot

+Qualcomm has an [extremely detailed writeup](https://www.qualcomm.com/content/dam/qcomm-martech/dm-assets/documents/secure-boot-and-image-authentication.pdf) on how their secure boot implementation works.

+### Secure Processing Unit (SPU)

+While there is no direct documentation from Qualcomm themselves, the SPU is [registered with NIST](https://csrc.nist.gov/CSRC/media/projects/cryptographic-module-validation-program/documents/security-policies/140sp3549.pdf) to showcase its cryptographic capabilities to the public.
+The SPU is responsible for ensuring secure cryptographic operations for payments, biometrics, and other sensitive data.
+In the case of Windows, the SPU is what enables [Microsoft Pluton](https://www.microsoft.com/security/blog/2020/11/17/meet-the-microsoft-pluton-processor-the-security-chip-designed-for-the-future-of-windows-pcs/) to function.